What is a mentor?

 - Gives feedback that is clear, constructive and confidence-building

 - Gives feedback on observed behaviour and reported performance

 - Recommends ways to develop specific skills, effective behaviour and how to function in their environment

-- Review future professional needs
+- Reviews future professional needs

-- Meets with the Mentee at agreed upon intervals for feedback and planning
+- Meets with the mentee at agreed upon intervals for feedback and planning

 - Agrees to a no-fault conclusion of the mentoring relationship when (for any reason) the time is right

 Mentoring can also help you to achieve particular business outcomes.
 Or perhaps you are looking for a mentor to support someone in your organisation?

 - Sets high expectations of performance or growth

 - Helps build self-confidence